WPBeginner

 Things to Try After Creating a Local WordPress Site

-Head over to Appearance menu in WordPress admin sidebar, to customize your site’s appearance or install a new theme.
+Head over to the Appearance menu in the WordPress admin sidebar to customize your site’s appearance or install a new theme.

 Here are some great free themes that you can try.

-The next thing you would want to try is WordPress plugins.
+The next thing you would want to try is installing some WordPress plugins.

-Plugins are like apps for your WordPress site and allow you to add cool features like contact form, social media buttons, eCommerce store, etc.
+Plugins are like apps for your WordPress site and allow you to add cool features like a contact form, social media buttons, an eCommerce store, and much more.

 Bonus: Moving Local WordPress Site to Live Server

-To do that you’ll need a domain name and web hosting account.
-Normally, a domain name costs $14.99 and website hosting start from $7.99 per month.
+To do that, you’ll need a domain name and web hosting account.
+Normally, a domain name costs $14.99, and website hosting starts at $7.99 per month.

 That’s too much if you are just starting out.

-Luckily, Bluehost is offering WPBeginner users a free domain name with generous discount on hosting.
-Basically, you can get started for $2.75 per month.
+Luckily, Bluehost is offering WPBeginner users a free domain name with a generous discount on hosting.
+Basically, you can get started for $1.99 per month.

 For more hosting recommendations, take a look at our complete WordPress hosting guide.

-Once you have signed up for hosting, you can follow our step by step guide on how to move WordPress from local server to live site.
+Once you have signed up for hosting, you can follow our step-by-step guide on how to move WordPress from a local server to a live site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.